What is an Associate Project Manager?

-Duration: The typical duration of this apprenticeship will be 24 months.
+The typical duration for this apprenticeship is 24 months.

 Our Delivery Approach

-Following this step and with practical experience, they may appear for APM Registered Project Professional (RPP).
-RRP is pan-sector standard that allows holders to demonstrate responsible leadership and the competencies necessary for effective project, programme or portfolio management – including the ability to manage a complex project and the ability to use appropriate tools, processes and techniques.
+After achieving a PPQ or PQ qualification, project managers are eligible to become full members of APM.
+Once this has been achieved and with an advanced level of hands-on professional project management experience, they may apply to become a Registered Project Professional (RPP).
+This is a standard across all sectors that stands as proof of the holder’s ability to effectively demonstrate responsible leadership and the competencies necessary for effective project, programme or portfolio management – including the ability to manage complex projects – as well as to utilise appropriate tools, processes and techniques.